Do you ever go back and rewatch something you loved as a kid and then it turns out it's complete and total irredeemable garbage?

 Granted, I only ever saw 2 episodes of LotT on TV as it aired- but it was also the second manga I ever read, right after a cheaply printed one shot (Call Me Princess!).
 My older brother owned all of it, and when I would sneak into his room to steal his books while he was gone, LotW and Rurouni Kenshin were my favorites.
 Fucking look how that turned out.

 That manga was why I even decided to start getting into the .Hack series in the first place.
 God knows it was cheesecakey as hell, but I loved it.
 Maybe even for that exact reason?
-Anyway, when I was that age, I was mostly just enthralled by seeing anime titty women for some very strange reason I just quite couldn't understand (spoiler alert: it was the lesbianism).
+Anyway, when I was that age, I was mostly just enthralled by seeing anime titty women for some very strange reason I just quite couldn't understand (spoiler alert: it was the chronic Gay syndrome).
 I didn't catch onto other, nastier elements.

 The weird incest undertones.